opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

   - TabBar，The multi-tab management component supports view activation, folding, expansion, and switching, and supports Tab dragging to change position
   - TabPanel，Tab rendering component，sidebar is Panel Title + Accordion.
 The bottom column is the common React view

-For details about how to use components, see the component type declaration.
+For details on how to use components, please refer to the component type declaration.